'We Were Challenged': City Of Miami Fire Rescue Never Lost Services Despite COVID Impacts

 MIAMI (CBSMiami) – When the COVID pandemic first began more than a year ago, the City of Miami Fire Rescue Department was hit with cases.
 Despite that, the department and its firefighters have kept every ambulance going and provides much needed services to those who can’t easily get a COVID test or vaccine.

-It was able to keep going and keep doing business by making moves early on and planning ahead.READ MORE: Tickets On Sale For Return Of SOBE Wine & Food Festival Featuring Strict COVID-19 Protocols
+It was able to keep going and keep doing business by making moves early on and planning ahead.READ MORE: ‘This Area Has Now Become A Crime Zone’: Miami Beach Business Owners, Residents Have Had Enough Of Spring Break Crowds

-“We started buying personal protection equipment back in February prior to the pandemic hitting the US,” said City of Miami Fire Rescue Captain Robert Jorge.
+“We started buying personal protection equipment back in February prior to the pandemic hitting the US,” said City of Miami Fire Rescue Assistant Fire Chief Robert Jorge.

 That move worked.
 Firefighters were equipped, but with some changes.

 “The way we looked change dramatically, started using encapsulated suits, started using N-95’s on every call, eye protection.
-Essentially we looked like we were responding to a hazmat scene on the calls,” Capt.
-Jorge explained, “It was very intimidating to the patients, it was different for our response.
-It was taxing on our members wearing that and doing the type of work we do.”READ MORE: Experts Say Cancer Patients & Survivors Need To Get COVID-19 Vaccine
+Essentially we looked like we were responding to a hazmat scene on the calls,” Assistant Chief Jorge explained, “It was very intimidating to the patients, it was different for our response.
+It was taxing on our members wearing that and doing the type of work we do.”READ MORE: Business Groups Eye Rules For Next Crisis

 There was major care taken to protect firefighters and patients, but COVID still had a strong impact.